charlesnathansmith/enpassant/README.md

 # enpassant
-A Google Chrome plugin that Google's en passant
+A Google Chrome extension that Google's en passant